HDLMake/hdl-make/docs/index.rst

        "local" : [ "../../../testbench/counter_tb/verilog" ],
    }

-But we can also define the variable value by injecting custom Python code from the command line when ``hdlmake`` is executed:
+But we can also define the variable value by injecting custom prefix or sufix Python code from the command line when ``hdlmake`` is executed, e.g.:

 .. code-block:: bash

-   hdlmake --py "simulate_vhdl = False" auto
+   hdlmake --sufix "simulate_vhdl = False" makefile